betoule/cosmologix/README.md

 ## Documentation

-Detailed documentation for each function and module can be found in the source code or the docs (link-to-docs-if-available).
+Detailed documentation for each function and module can be found in the source code or the docs (link?).

 ## Contributing
 Contributions are welcome!
 Please fork the repository, make changes, and submit a pull request.
 Here are some guidelines:

 - Follow PEP 8 style.
+The commited code has to go through black.
 - Write clear commit messages.
 - Include tests for new features or bug fixes.